CCheung96/software-tech-demo/docs/comp1000/variables.md

 <!-- Exercise -->
 {% capture my_problem %}
-<a id="animated-blue-circle"></a>
 Write a processing program that moves a blue circle from the top of the screen to the bottom of the screen over time.
-If you have forgotten how to put a blue circle on the screen, you should review this [previous exercise](./primitive-operations#blue-circle). <!--(Non-existent) -->
+If you have forgotten how to put a blue circle on the screen, you should review this [previous exercise]({{ site.baseurl }}/comp1000/primitive-operations#blue-circle).
+(What blue circle exercise?) <!--(Non-existent) -->
 {% endcapture %}

 {% capture my_solution %}